marcomq/nimview/README.md

 - change your front-end code, the page will reload automatically
 - change your back-end code and re-run `nim c -r -d:debug src/App.nim` or restart the VS Code debugger
 - keep in mind that http://localhost:5000 is only a development url, the Javascript generated for production would be reachable by default at http://localhost:8000

+## Inline HTML to single binary
+Nimview doesn't automatically create a single executable that contains the user interface for all possible scenarios.
+Nimview currently adds `dist/inlined.html` to the binary - and only in release mode.
+This HTML file shouldn't contain any external dependencies like css, images javascript as these wouldn't be included in the executable binary.
+You can use an inliner to inline your external dependencies.
+Check the svelte_todo exampple for this.
+There is a "npm build" command in packages.js which calls an inliner to scan dist/index.html and write the output to `dist/inlined.html`.
+For very small projects, you may even use an inlined HTML file directly.

+Keep in mind that these inlined HTML files might also be hard to debug if they contain javascript - so you should still have some way to just open the un-inlined index.html file.

 ## Components as diagram